yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 \end{align}
 $$

-Hence, introduce a binary variable for every possibility and derive disjoint representation
+Introduce a binary variable for every case and derive disjoint representation

 $$
 \begin{align}